 Air quality overview

-What is INTO Air Quality?
+What is Staffordshire's Air Quality project?

 The Staffordshire Air Quality Forum is made up of the 8 districts and Stoke City Council.
 The project is looking to improve air quality by working with schools, businesses and the public to increase awareness of air quality, and encourage active and sustainable travel in order to reduce the number of vehicles on the road.
 The project will also be scoping out potential electric vehicle infrastructure and looks at launching campaigns such as anti-idling.